juliawatson/verb_particle_constructions/README.md

 # Modeling VPC Emergence

 This is the repository for the paper "word up: An Analogy-Based Approach to Predicting the Emergence of Novel Verb Particle Constructions".
+A breakdown of the files in this repository is below.

 ### Jupyter notebooks
  * evaluation.ipynb: Experiments predicting novel VPC emergence (ranking methods and logistic regression evaluation).